 As the Sub-Fund has invested in debt securities whose values are driven significantly by changes in interest rates, the Sub-Fund is subject to interest rate risk.
 When interest rates rise, the value of previously acquired debt securities will normally fall because new debt securities acquired will pay a higher rate of interest.
 In contrast, if interest rates fall, then the value of the previously acquired debt securities will normally rise.
-The Manager will regularly assess the economic condition, monitor changes in interest rates outlook and take appropriate measures accordingly to control the impact of interest rate risk.
+The Manager will regularly assess the economic condition, monitor changes in interest rate outlook and take appropriate measures accordingly to control the impact of interest rate risk.
 In a rising interest rate environment, the Sub-Fund will acquire debts with a shorter maturity profile to minimise the negative impact to the portfolio.

-The following table demonstrated the sensitivity of the Sub-Fund's profit or loss for the period to reasonably possible change in interest rate, with all other variables held constant.
+The following table demonstrated the sensitivity of the Sub-Fund's profit or loss for the year to reasonably possible change in interest rate, with all other variables held constant.

-Carrying value

-of financial Reasonable Estimated

-assets at fair possible possible

-value through % of change in change in net

-profit or loss net assets interest rate asset value
+Carrying value of financial assets at fair value through profit or loss RMB % of net assets % Reasonable Possible change in interest rate % +/- Estimated possible change in net asset value RMB +/-

-RMB % % RMB

-+/- +/-
+As at 31 December 2012

+Held for trading

+- debt securities 164,454,500 85.48 0.25 1,192,274

 As at 31 December 2011

 Held for trading

-debt securities 134,512,470 42.98 0.25 1,083,908
+- debt securities 134,512,470 42.98 0.25 1,083,908